tukl-msd/HardwareExplorationFramework/README.md

 ## Current Limitations

 This is an **initial version** of the toolkit and library and is **not fully complete**.
-However, the existing functionality is already capable of producing usable HLS code for certain types of models, particularly the UNet model.
-Future updates will aim to improve the toolkit's capabilities, supporting more complex models and optimizations.
+However, the existing functionality can already produce usable HLS code for certain types of models, particularly the UNet model.
+Future updates will improve the toolkit's capabilities, supporting more complex models and optimizations.

 ## Future Work